 ETAP was already using this technique on boats as long as 37 feet, but they were planning to extend this technology to boats as big as 46 feet.
 Unfortunately, the company went under, and their larger unsinkable boats never went to market.

-While working boats and occasional cruising boats can be found in length up to 40 feet, you’ll be hard-pressed to find an unsinkable boat much bigger than 30 ft.
+While working boats and occasional cruising boats can be found up to 40 feet long, you’ll be hard-pressed to find an unsinkable boat much bigger than 30 ft.

 It is even harder to find unsinkable motorboats since unsinkable sailboats seem to be a more common need.
 One of the largest unsinkable boats currently available is the 370cc by Edgewater, which is built with single-piece infusion.

-If you want to live aboard your boat or take it out for extensive journeys, you will have a difficult decision to make as to whether you want to go larger and sacrifice the unsinkable quality or stick to a smaller unsinkable boat.
+Suppose you want to live aboard your boat or take it out for extensive journeys.
+In that case, you will have a difficult decision to make as to whether you want to go larger and sacrifice the unsinkable quality or stick to a smaller unsinkable boat.

 Where you intend to spend your evenings may help you to decide what kind of boat you want.
 If you are going to the marina most nights, you probably won’t have trouble stocking up on new supplies every day, and you’ll have the opportunity to stretch your legs.

 Therefore, you will likely be able to get away with a smaller boat and still be very comfortable living aboard.
 Furthermore, you’ll pay less for slip space with a smaller boat.

 On the other hand, if you are anchoring out, you want all the supplies that you need for your trip at the beginning, so you’ll need more room for storage.

 Another important consideration is what you want to do with the boat.
-If you enjoy fishing in deep water, but do not go very far offshore, having an unsinkable boat probably won’t be as important to you as if you are frequently traveling in shallower water where you may hit the bottom or if you are out in the deep ocean where you may be capsized by a sudden storm.
+If you enjoy fishing in deep water, but do not go very far offshore, having an unsinkable boat probably won’t be as important to you as if you are frequently traveling in shallower water where you may hit the bottom or if you are out in the deep ocean where a sudden storm may capsize you.

 Enjoy The Peace Of Mind Of An Unsinkable Boat